 Practice basic computer security

-It wasn’t used in Honan’s case, but one common technique is placing a trojan virus on a target system.
+It wasn’t used in Honan’s case, but one technique utilised by hackers going after a specific person is placing a trojan virus on a target system.
 Hackers can then record keypresses to grab passwords and download whatever data they desire.

 Anti-virus will help prevent such attacks.
-You don’t need to pay for the software either, our first choice for free AV is Microsoft Security Essentials, but also consider Avast! and AVG.
+You don’t need to pay for the software either, our first choice for free AV is Avast!, but also consider Microsoft Security Essentials and AVG.
 These freebies perform as well, sometimes better, than premium packages like Norton and McAfee.
-In fact these two are best avoided anyway, they’re bloated and overpriced.
-If you want to pay for your AV try the excellent Kaspersky or Panda Anti-virus.
+In fact these two might be best avoided anyway as they have a reputation for being bloated and overpriced.
+If you want to pay try the excellent Kaspersky or Panda Anti-virus.

 It’s also a good idea not to just go clicking on any file attachments that come through email, even if they’re seemingly coming from someone you trust.
 Run an anti-virus scan on those things first as otherwise you could come down with a nasty case of the trojans.
 The super-paranoid can make use of Sandboxie, a smart application that isolates programs to prevent them affecting the rest of the system, allowing you to safely check a file before letting it loose.